mohimanilab/MetaMiner/README.md

 <a name="sec_install_boa"></a>
 ## Download BOA

-After installing conda with python 2.7, users can create an environment for BOA and install its dependencies.
+After [installing conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) with Python 2.7, users can create an environment for BOA and install its dependencies.

 ```bash
 # create BOA environment in conda and install its dependencies.